 Jayson Gaddis explains how these problems may seem small right now – but will only get bigger and erode what you’ve built together.

-It’s 2015 and you might have already said to yourself “this year will be different, baby!”
+It’s another year and you might have already said to yourself “this year will be different, baby!”

 It can be fun to catch the wave of other people setting goals and new year’s resolutions.